tuva-health/cms_hcc/README.md

 ## 🧰 What does this project do?

-The Tuva Project's CMS HCC package calculates risk scores based on version V24 of the CMS-HCC risk adjustment model.
+The Tuva Project's CMS HCC package calculates risk scores based on version V24 of the CMS-HCC risk adjustment model (payment years 2020-2023).
 Future releases will include the ability to run other model versions.

+*Note: This package does not include CMS models ESRD, PACE, or RxHCC.*

-## 🔌 What databases are supported?
+## 🔌 Supported Databases and dbt Versions

-This package has been tested on **Snowflake**.
+This package has been tested on:

-## 📚 What versions of dbt are supported?
+* BigQuery
+* Redshift
+* Snowflake

-This package requires you to have dbt installed and a functional dbt project running on dbt version `1.3.x`.
+This package supports dbt version `1.2.x` or higher.

 ## ✅ How do I use this dbt package?